Updates to the Seniors Co-Payment Program

 Then, go to your pharmacy on the first day of the month after you turn 65 years old (for example, if you turn 65 on April 15, go on May 1).
 This is your official start date in the Ontario Drug Benefit program.

-A couple (where at least one person is aged 65 or older), with a combined yearly income above $37,100 after deductions each senior is eligible for benefits and pays:
+For a couple (where at least one person is aged 65 or older), with a combined yearly income above $41,500

 • the first $100 per person of total prescription costs each program year (August 1 to July 31 the following year)